opencost/opencost-website/docs/configuration/on-prem.md

       internetNetworkEgress: 0.12
 ```

-## On Premises Cloud Cost Configuration
+## On Premises Cloud Costs Configuration

 *** There is currently no support for integrating on premises pricing. ***